Richard-lab-scientist/Profitability_Analysis/README.md

 # Project Background
 Hurst, established in 2018 is a B2B commercial distributor that provides office supplies & business services through its sales representative.

-There has been significant issues arising in its sales performance, due to is product pipeline, affects it overall revenue.
-Thisanalysis aims to provide actionable insights into it product pipeline to increase overall profitability
+There has been a significant issue in its sales performance, due to is product pipeline, affecting it overall revenue.
+This analysis aims to provide actionable insights into its product pipeline to manage risks and increase profitability.

 Insights and recommendations are provided on the following key areas:

-- **Cancellation Analysis:**
+- **Discount Pricing Model:**  Creating a discount pricing model to convert overdue inventory
-- **Product pipeline Analysi:**
+- **Balance Sheet:**
 -

 The queries used to inspect and clean the data for this analysis can be found here [link].